Rottenblasters/pizza-delivery-app/README.md

 ## Installation
-- After download or clone run `npm install` OR `yarn install` to install all the dependancies.
+- After download or clone run `npm install` to install all the dependancies.
 - Then run node server.js